mobilecoinofficial/forest/echopay/README.md

 ## Echopay aka PayMeBot ##

 Just like Hellobot is the simplest possible forest bot that reads and replies to messages.
 Echopay is the simplest possible bot that sends and receives payments.
-It used to be a bot that took any payment and returned it to sender, minus the network fee, hence the name Echopay.
-Now it is a bot with 3 capabilities:
+It's a bot that takes any payment and returned it to sender, minus the network fee, hence the name Echopay.
+It has 3 additional capabilities:

 - Pay an user that messages it
 - Receive payments from an user and reply to thank them